Diseases & Conditions

-Avoid unsupportive and worn-out shoes.
+Avoid shoes that do not provide support or are worn out.
 Make sure to replace your old athletic shoes before they wear out and no longer support your feet.

 Night splints.
 Most people sleep with their feet pointed down.
 This relaxes the plantar fascia and is one of the reasons for morning heel pain.
 A night splint stretches the plantar fascia while you sleep.
 Although it can be difficult to get used to, a night splint is very effective at reducing heel pain from plantar fasciitis.

-Your healthcare provider may recommend the following procedures if you remain symptomatic after several months of conservative treatments.
+Your doctor may recommend the following procedures if you still have symptoms after several months of nonsurgical treatments.

 Casting.
-Wearing a cast for a short period of time can be extremely helpful in the treatment of plantar fasciitis because it provides an immobilized (no movement) environment for healing.
-Since a cast is custom-molded to your foot and cannot be removed, it is often a better option than boot immobilization.
+Wearing a cast for a short period of time can be very helpful in the treatment of plantar fasciitis because it keeps your foot from moving, which is a better environment for healing.
+Since a cast is custom-molded to your foot and cannot be removed, it is often a better option than wearing a boot.

 Cortisone injections.
 Cortisone, a type of steroid, is a powerful anti-inflammatory medication.
 It can be injected into the plantar fascia to reduce inflammation and pain.